 Promoters told bands that 30,000 people would be attending.
 However, The Laconia Daily Sun reported on June 14th (4 days into the festival) that attendance thus far had barely topped 200 for any of the nights.

 Most bands were required to pay a deposit of at least half the money ($500), and they were given 40 tickets to sell for the suggested (face value) price of $45.
 Bands were required to pay the remaining $500 before they took the stage and they could keep whatever profit they made.
 However, some bands paid the full amount up front — weeks before the festival even started.

-One of the primary bookers of the festival, who asked to remain anonymous because of the legal actions being taken, told me over the phone that she estimated that 75% of the bands she booked had sold all of their tickets.
-I spoke with a few bands and some sold just enough tickets to break even (not counting travel expenses) and others didn’t sell any tickets.
+One of the primary bookers of LaconiaFest, who asked to remain anonymous because of the legal actions being taken, told me over the phone that she estimated that 75% of the bands she booked had sold all of their tickets.
+I spoke with a few bands and some sold just enough tickets to break even (not counting travel expenses).
+Others didn’t sell any tickets.

-One of the bands that played two days of the festival, One Time Mountain, were required to buy $1,500 ($750 a day) worth of tickets and they sold just enough to break even.
-They estimated that there were about 25 – 30 people at their set their first day and 35 – 40 the second day.
+One of the bands that played two days of the festival, One Time Mountain, were required to buy $1,500 ($750 a day) worth of tickets.
+They sold just enough to break even.
+They estimated that there were about 25-30 people at their set their first day.
+The next day, there were 35-40.

 Because bands had been canceling left and right, One Time Mountain was asked to come back and play another day (for free).
 But when they showed up for load in, they were turned away because they were told that the booker had made a mistake.

 Valor & Vengeance was scheduled to perform (and get paid to play!) and were supposed to get flown out from California for their set.
 A few of their crew members flew out days prior and witnessed the promoter of the festival, Tyler Glover “pistol whip a production person in the production office and shoot at the floor next to him.”
 The crew also heard that the credit card used to put up Lita Ford in a hotel was declined.
 She was left stranded in town at 2:30 am after her set.